The Four Heads

 Cylinder and Hemi Head Tresca Stresses

 The ASME VIII-1 code equations used for Cylinders and Hemi heads are easily derived.
-The ½” thick cylinder ends up with a stress equal to the code design stress limit of 20,000 psi – actual measured stresses = 20,484 psi Tresca or Stress Intensity P1-P3.
+The ½” thick cylinder ends up with a stress equal to the code design stress limit of 20,000 psi.
+When calculated by FEA using a Tresca formulation, the stress is 20,484 psi Tresca or Stress Intensity P1-P3.
 Also the 0.2474” thick hemispherical head ends up with a stress of 20,364 psi.
-Both stresses are very close to the target.
+Both stresses are very close to the target of 20,000 psi.

 The stress is higher in the discontinuity zone of the head to shell junction (23,060 psi).
 The VIII-2 code rules allow for these increases over small distances and provides limits.
-The VIII-1 rules, beyond the requirement for a 3:1 taper, ignore these stresses which are known to be acceptable.
+The stress in this case is acceptable.
+The VIII-1 rules, beyond the requirement for a 3:1 taper, ignore these stresses which by experience are known to work.

 Cylinder and Hemi Head von Mises Stresses

-The previous section shows a very close match between the code rules and the measured FEA stresses for the cylinder and the Hemi head.
-However, VIII-2 changed from using Tresca (P1-P3 stress) to von Mises methods.
+The Tresca stresses provide a very close match between the VIII-1 code rules and the measured FEA stresses for the cylinder and the Hemi head by VIII-2 FEA methods.
+However, VIII-2 changed from using Tresca (P1-P3 stress) to von Mises formulation.

-The designer will get a thinner shell when designing to VIII-2 part 5 than VIII-2 part 4.
-As FEA methods from VIII-2 part 5 gradually replace code rules as found in VIII-1 and VIII-2 part 4, reduced cylindrical thicknesses can be expected.
-The Hemi heads will not change.
+The designer will get a thinner cylindrical shell when designing to VIII-2 part 5 than VIII-2 part 4.
+As FEA methods from VIII-2 part 5 gradually replace code rules as found in VIII-1 and VIII-2 part 4, reduced cylindrical thicknesses will be seen.
+The hemi heads will not change.

-The remainder of this article uses von Mises stress.
+The remainder of this article uses von Mises reported stress.

 Stresses in SE & F&D Heads

 The VIII-1 formulation for 2:1 SE heads results in required thicknesses equal to that of the shell.
 However, the code equation is not a predictor of actual stress.
-It is just a design rule that produces results that are known to be acceptable.
+It is a design rule that produces results that are known to work based on a combination of what can be easily calculated, and appropriate factors of safety to keep the design safe.
 The actual stress in the SE head is higher in the knuckle region and equal to the design stress in the crown.
-VIII-1 nozzle reinforcement rules account for this requiring more reinforcement in the knuckle.
+VIII-1 nozzle reinforcement rules account for this requiring more reinforcement in the knuckle region.

 The F&D head, even with its thicker construction, has much higher stress in the knuckle region.
 It is common in thinner F&D heads to exceed the VIII-2 allowable stresses in the knuckle.
 Programs like Nozzle Pro often cannot calculate nozzles in F&D heads, because the heads fail VIII-2 rules, even without the added stress of an included nozzle.
 F&D heads are known to be safe, but if the heads were invented today, the required thickness for some would be higher.
 Designers are particularly cautioned about putting large nozzles in the knuckle region

-As FEA methods are more commonly used, it can be expected that some F&D head thicknesses (for large diameter thinner heads) will be higher.
-SE head designs are not expected to change.
+As FEA methods are more commonly used, we expect that F&D head thicknesses (for large diameter thinner heads) will be higher.
+We do not expect SE head designs to change much.

 Stresses in Flat Heads

-VIII-1 formulas for flat heads result in stresses much lower than code rules allow.
+VIII-1 formulas for flat heads result in heads that have center section stresses as calculated by FEA much lower than code rules allow.
 The flat head is in bending, which has allowable stresses of 1.5x membrane, or 30,000 psi in this case.
 The actual center stress is half of this.
-The code rules vary the allowed center stress based on the attachment method, the rules are really controlling the stress in the head to shell discontinuity zone, not the center of the head.
+The code rules are more focused on the head to shell transition where an overbuilt head keeps the transition safe.